Marine Superintendent- Tankers

 • Advise the Indoctrination Program and works with Cadet IDO leadership to develop MUG engineering training programs during the academic semesters

-• Present appropriate character and strong ethics through disciplined behavior and professional appearance, as a representative of SUNY Maritime College.
-The position entails the daily shaping of the future leaders of global industries and the military, including those specializing in the Maritime profession, and the transportation and business sectors; As such this position requires the individual to maintain the highest standards of conduct and appearance, as well as actively leading and managing the development and maturation of the license cadets
+• Model appropriate character and strong ethics through disciplined behavior and professional appearance, as a representative of SUNY Maritime College.
+The position entails the daily shaping of the future leaders of global industries and the military, including those specializing in the Maritime profession, and the transportation and business sectors.
+As such this position requires the individual to maintain the highest standards of conduct and appearance, as well as actively leading and managing the development and maturation of the license cadets

 • When necessary, assist the TSES Engine Dept with the Dean of Admissions to recruit potential students including Open Houses and other events to showcase the College and in particular the engine training program on the ship